Induced demand: Positive effects

 Rather than limiting demand by reducing road capacity, Polzin argues for limiting demand via highway pricing, such as managed lanes, toll highways, congestion pricing or cordon pricing, as this provides a revenue stream which can (among other things) subsidize public transportation.

 Similar arguments have also been made by libertarian transportation policy analyst Randal O'Toole, economist William L. Anderson, transportation journalist and Market Urbanist director Scott Beyer, Professor of City and Regional planning Robert Cervero, studies such as from WSP and Rand Europe, and numerous others.

-Film-induced demand

-Film-induced demand, also referred to as film-induced tourism, is a relatively recent form of cultural tourism in which destinations that are included in media outlets such as television and films receive an increase in tourist visits.
-This is supported by several regression analyses that suggest a high correlation between destinations taking a proactive approach in order to encourage producers/studios to film at their location, and the tourism success in the area after the release of the movie.
-This is consistent with induced demand theory.
-When the supply increases, in the form of media exposure to areas that were not regarded as tourist hotspots, the number of visitors increases, even though the majority of these new visitors would not have necessarily visited these areas previously.
-This is exemplified by a Travelsat Competitive Index study that indicated that in 2017 alone, approximately 80 million tourists made the decision to travel to a destination based primarily on its featuring in a television series or film.
-This figure has doubled since 2015.
+A study found induced demand resulted in more affordable housing.